 The NSLP applies to any land in Vanuatu that is intended to be leased/subdivided into two or more lots (including by customary landholders) and any public land that is to be re-subdivided into a new configuration.
-All land in Vanuatu is either under: (i) customary landholding (98 percent) in rural, rapidly growing peri-urban, and non-declared urban areas, or (ii) government (public) landholding (2 percent) in gazetted physical planning/urban areas.
+All land in Vanuatu is either under: (i) customary landholding (98 percent) in rural, rapidly growing peri-urban, and non-declared urban areas, or (ii) state landholding (2 percent) in gazetted physical planning/urban areas in Port Vila and Luganville.
 The NLSP provides the regulatory framework (and the associated instruments) for the development of land including for the productive sectors, infrastructure networks, and most importantly human settlement.
 The NLSP will apply to all components of the Project.
 Below is the current legal status of affected lands:

-- Component 1, Etas (peri-urban area) is kastom land held under a 75-year, registered lease by the Government of Vanuatu (represented by the Ministry of Justice and Social Welfare, pending amendment to MoLNR) - Component 2, Ohlen Mataso, portion of Anambrou and Seaside (urban) are each held under one or more registered leases. - Component 2, Tokyo is registered public land.
+- Component 1, Etas (peri-urban area) is kastom land held under a 75-year registered lease by the Government of Vanuatu (represented by the Ministry of Justice and Social Welfare, pending amendment to MoLNR) - Component 2, Ohlen Mataso, portion of Anambrou and Seaside, comprised of Seaside Tongoa, SS Futuna, SS Tongariki, SS Paama and SS Pentecost (urban) are each held under one or more registered leases. - Component 2, Tokyo Paama and Tokyo Buninga (urban) are each under a separate registered lease, currently held by the state and the communities have been paying incrementally towards holding the lease titles.